dhansel/Altair8800-IOBus/03-parallel-port/README.md

 and therefore is 100% software compatible except that the card can not cause interrupts in the emulator.

-**Important**: the first iteration of the circuit board (Gerber files) had a capacitor C6 (next to U4).
-This capacitor should **not** be populated.
-The current version of the circuit board does not have that capacitor.
+**Important**: the first version of the circuit board included a capacitor C6 next to U4.
+This capacitor should be left out when building the board.
+The current version of the circuit board no longer includes the C6 capacitor.

 ![Parallel card](parallel.jpg)